redpage001/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a framework inside of javascript meant to make rendering UI easier and more efficient by modularizing the different componennts of the UI.
+Having state, for example, allows for a dynamic UI and components make it easier to modify certain aspects of the UI.

 - [ ] What does it mean to _think_ in react?

+  Thinking in react means breaking down components in a UI into components and knowing how those components come together.

 - [ ] Describe state.

+State is what stores data to the react JS components used to update a component when the user performs an action.

 - [ ] Describe props.

+Props are described as a global variable or object that allows us to pass infomration to a component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are behaviours of a function that modify anything outside the scope of said function.
+You use useEffect to sync effects in compoents as it updates state and props after the initial render of the UI.

 ## Project Set Up